- SAP uses the false assumptions of best practices to control accounts.

 I used the example of cars because most everyone has at some point made a decision to purchase a vehicle and because cars are relatively easy to understand.
 However, the concept of best practices is equally unhelpful and even problematic in making distinctions between things that we do not know as well.
 As my expertise is supply chain software, I know that making supply chain software decisions based upon best practices does not make any sense.
 This is elementary for me because I have spent more than a decade and a half analyzing and configuring supply chain software and work with it almost every day.
 However, because I don’t know much about accounting software, if someone were to propose that accounting software be purchased based upon best practices, it would seem to be a strong statement, but only because I do not have the content expertise to analyze the claim truly.
 Indeed, some things are desirable in accounting software that could be deemed “best practices.”
 For instance, it is advisable that the program post the actual quantities entered into the database, rather than using a random number generator.
 It is desirable that the program not crash and delete the last five hundred accounting entries.
 However, once we get past the rather common functionality areas, there will be considerable debate as to what best practices are.

 How SAP Uses the Concept of Best Practices

-I suppose I don’t spend enough time listening or reading to SAP’s marketing message because it took a conversation with an industry analyst to have it explained to me that SAP hides behind the concept of best practices to defend weaknesses in their software.
+I suppose I don’t spend enough time listening or reading to SAP’s marketing message because it took a conversation with an industry analyst to explain that SAP hides behind the concept of best practices to defend weaknesses in their software.

-The basic strategy is that SAP prepares their executives up for complaints about their software by priming their executives to think that any complaints are because the users are resisting the best practices that are in the software.
+The basic strategy is that SAP prepares their executives for complaints about their software by priming their executives to think that any complaints are because the users are resisting the best practices in the software.
 The sentence may be something akin to the following: